Theoretical Foundations of Conformal Prediction: Bibliographic notes

-The Benjamini--Hochberg procedure for FDR control, discussed above in Section~\ref{sec:online_multiplicity}, was introduced in~\cite{benjamini1995controlling}.
-The PRDS property and the result that the Benjamini--Hochberg procedure controls the FDR with such p-values is due to~\cite{benjamini2001control}.
+For the problem of outlier detection on multiple test points, addressed in Section~\ref{sec:multiplicity__outlier_FDR}, \cite{bates2023testing} propose using the Benjamini--Hochberg procedure for false discovery rate (FDR) control for this problem.
+The Benjamini--Hochberg procedure is introduced in~\cite{benjamini1995controlling}; the PRDS property, and the result that the Benjamini--Hochberg procedure controls the FDR with PRDS p-values, is due to~\cite{benjamini2001control}.
 The PRDS property is one of several related notions of positive dependence.
 In particular, it is a relaxation of the PRD property analyzed in~\cite{sarkar1969some}.
-The result that conformal p-values are PRDS is due to~\cite{bates2023testing}, and was extended in~\cite{marandon2022adaptive} to exchangeable but not independent data.
+The result that split conformal p-values are PRDS is due to~\cite{bates2023testing}, which leads to the FDR control property of Corollary~\ref{cor:prds_fdr}.
+This result is extended in~\cite{marandon2022adaptive} to handle exchangeable, but not independent, data.
 Further work develops techniques for outlier detection with FDR control via conformal e-values rather than conformal p-values~\citep{bashari2023derandomized, lee2024boosting}.
-On a related note, a version of conformal prediction for multiple test points is developed in~\cite{vovk2013transductive}.

-The selective coverage algorithm in Section~\ref{sec:selective_cov} can be viewed as a special case of Mondrian conformal prediction~\citep{vovk2003mondrian}.
-The emphasis on coverage conditional on the test point being interesting is motivated by the topic of selective inference in statistics~\citep[e.g.,][]{berk2013valid, fithian2015topics, lee2016exact}.
+The selective coverage algorithm in Section~\ref{sec:selective_cov} can be viewed as a special case of Mondrian conformal prediction~\citep{vovk2003mondrian} (recall Section~\ref{sec:mondrian}).
+The emphasis on requiring coverage to hold conditionally on the test point is motivated by the topic of selective inference in statistics~\citep[e.g.,][]{berk2013valid, fithian2015topics, lee2016exact}.
 Selective versions of conformal prediction have been developed by~\citet{jin2023model, jin2023selection}, which extend the ideas described in Section~\ref{sec:selective_cov} to more complex settings, including FDR control and covariate shift.
-The procedure we give in Section~\ref{sec:selective_cov} is explicitly discussed in~\cite{bao2024selective, jin2024confidence}, who also develop algorithms for selective coverage with other selection rules and covariate shift.
+The procedure we give in Section~\ref{sec:selective_cov} (along with its accompanying theoretical guarantees) is explicitly discussed in~\cite{bao2024selective, jin2024confidence}, who also develop algorithms for selective coverage with other selection rules and covariate shift.